amatya-aditya/obsidian-media-slider/README.md

 - **Transition Issues:**
   If a transition doesn’t appear as expected, try adjusting the `transitionDuration` or choose a different `transitionEffect`.

-- **Copy Button Not Working:**
-  The copy button is designed to simply copy the Markdown image link to your clipboard.
-Ensure your browser supports the Clipboard API.

-- **Customization:**
-  Global settings for drawing annotations and visualizer options are available in the plugin’s settings tab.
-Adjust these to fit your workflow.

-- **Full Documentation:**
-  If you need more details, consider reading the inline comments in the source code for deeper technical insights.

----

-## Conclusion

 The Media Slider Plugin is designed to be both flexible and easy to use.
 By adjusting the YAML metadata in your code blocks and tweaking global settings, you can create a rich, interactive media display experience in Obsidian.
 Enjoy showcasing your media with smooth transitions, interactive notes, drawing annotations, and more!

-If you have any questions or need further assistance, please consult the Obsidian community forums or the plugin’s support channels.

 Happy sliding!

 ---

-This document should help both new and experienced users understand and enjoy all the features available in the Media Slider Plugin.

 # Roadmap

-- [ ]Paste the image in container without opening the codeblock
+- [ ] Paste the image directly in container without opening the codeblock
 - [ ] Render YouTube Videos as media-slider element
 - [ ] Provide Settings for customizing compression ratio
 - [ ] Zoom and Pan
--

 # Support
 If you encounter any issues or have suggestions, Create an issue on GitHub

 ## Support the development: